Legal tax advice examples

 Robert the IT nerd wants to expand his business but he doesn’t see any opportunities because of the high wage costs in Italy.
 Therefore, Roberto establishes a Bulgarian company and hires several local IT experts.
 They operate locally for him and the Bulgarian company operates for him through subcontracting.
 The company can even be a subsidiary which that pays locally 10% corporation tax locally.
 The dividends can be paid to the Italian parent company without any further taxation.
 There is nothing wrong with that.

-Example 4: Luxembourg or Hungarian IP company will be taxed at mere 6%
+Example 4: Hungarian IP company will be taxed at a mere 6%

 Smart Johnny is a brilliant Canadian entrepreneur who developed a new cosmetic line.
 His products are very popular and sell like hot cakes in several beauty farms.
 He licenses his “cosmetics line” worldwide.
-On this licensing income Smart Johnny will be taxed at a mere 6%.
-Because the intellectual rights are owned by a Hungarian (or Luxembourg) company.
+On this licensing income, Smart Johnny will be taxed at a mere 6%.
+Because the intellectual rights are owned by a Hungarian company.
 And those companies have substance.
 Clever Johnny!

 Example 5: Produce luxurious aquariums in Thailand